polterguy/hyperbuild/README.md

 You'd probably want to write down the SHA1 checksum, and inform your users, or any sys-admins wanting to install your binaries.zip, about its value - To prevent an adversary injecting malicious downloads between the end client-server, and your downloadable zip file.

-### Additional modules
+### Additional modules - Creating your own Bazar

 If you include the _"bazar"_ into your main build, you are given the option to build additional modules yourself.
-This is normally only relevant if you wish to create your own Bazar implementation - At which point, you'd normally have to cryptographically sign your additional modules, with your own private PGP key.
+This is normally only relevant if you wish to create your own Bazar implementation - At which point, you'd normally want to cryptographically sign your additional modules, with your own private PGP key.
 This is a security feature in the Bazar, eliminating having your users downloading and installing malicious code - Due to the only code that is allowed to be installed through the Bazar, are programs that have been explicitly cryptographically signed by a trusted private PGP key.